ncurses.3x - Man Page

 Ncurses_no_hard_tabs

-ncurses may use tabs as part of cursor movement optimization.
-In some cases, your terminal driver may not handle these properly.
+ncurses may use tab characters in cursor movement optimization.
+In some cases, your terminal driver may not handle them properly.
 Set this environment variable to any value to disable the feature.
 You can also adjust your stty(1) settings to avoid the problem.

 Ncurses_no_padding